Tracy-To/Trip-Planner/README.md

 # Trip-Planner
-This app allows users to plan and organize trips.
+This app allows users to plan and organize their trips.

 ## Technologies Used
 Javascript, CSS, HTML, Node.js, Mongoose, Express, and EJS